rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

 That's all folks.
-Hope you've enjoyed this manually-written post.
-I surelly did enjoy writing it.
+I hope you enjoyed this manually written post.
+I certainly enjoyed writing it.

 As always, if you have improvement or bug report, head to Rector on Github and let us know.